-Bitcoin's blockchain is special because it achieves what a blockchain was designed for: digital immutability.
-Something that no other blockchain achieved because digital immutability is not native to a blockchain.
+Bitcoin's blockchain is special because it achieves what a blockchain is designed for: digital immutability.
+Something that no other blockchain achieves because digital immutability is not native to a blockchain.
 It can only be achieved with a decentalized network and an algorithm called proof-of-work.
 Digital immutability has very important implications on how we use digital data for certain things like money and brings about many other desired side-effects.

 All blockchains by design are inherently slower, less efficient, more expensive and a less scaleable database than existing database structures like MySQL.
 This is because a blockchain is designed for digital immutability and not infinite, fast or cheap payments.
 For a blockchain to scale on-chain for even a fair amount of transaction volume, it must destroy it's decentralized nature as a consequence of how blockchains work.
 Once the decentralization is compromised, what do you have?
 An ineffecient, non-innovative paypal-like system that isn't new or special.

 Bitcoin is scaling the proper way, reminiscent of how the internet scaled.
 Scaling is happening through optimizing the Bitcoin protocol, using best practices and building supplemental protocols, networks and other innovations on top.

 Bitcoin uses a process referred to as "mining" to process transactions.
 This is an over-simplified term because the process is much more complex than what we normally think of as mining.

 Without getting technical, the important thing to understand about miners is that they don't validate transactions - transactions are actually deemed valid by users running Bitcoin full nodes.
 Instead, miners are adding transactions into a transaction block to be submitted into the blockchain.
 Every time a new block is added to the blockchain every transaction previous to it exponentially increases its security because of how proof-of-work is designed.